johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 and the shadow mask that gives the image a subtle, almost canvas-like texture.
-Different monitors use different types of [shadow masks](https://en.wikipedia.org/wiki/Shadow_mask); the 1084S and most early computer monitors have the slot-mask or in-line type which was also very commonly used in TV CRTs in the 80s.
+Different monitors use different types of [shadow masks](https://en.wikipedia.org/wiki/Shadow_mask); the 1084S and most early computer monitors have the slot-mask or in-line type which was also commonly used in TV CRTs in the 80s.

-{{< figure name="img/pixel-array.jpg" nameSmall="img/pixel-array.jpg" captionAlign="center" alt="" width="90%" >}}
+{{< figure name="img/pixel-array.jpg" nameSmall="img/pixel-array.jpg" captionAlign="center" alt="Shadow mask types" width="90%" >}}

   Left: slotted-triplet shadow mask (also known as slot mask, or [in-line shadow mask](https://en.wikipedia.org/wiki/Shadow_mask#/media/File:CRT_pixel_array.jpg))<br>